shellieD/pip-southgate-mua/README.md

 <br/>

-* Request Page
+* Thank-you Page

+    In addition to the pages above, I decided to add a thank you page, during the build process.

-    - The request page will appear only when the contact form has been completed and submitted.
+    - The thank-you page will appear only when the contact form has been completed and submitted.
 It will display a short message to thank users for getting in contact and confirming the MUA will make contact shortly.

     - Potentially add further links to Facebook and Instagram.